hari0205/hari0205/Readme.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [nhariharasudhan7@gmail.com](mailto:nhariharasudhan7@gmail.com)
-* 🧠  I'm learning to be a better engineer
 * ⚡  Got any interesting opportunities for me?
 Don't hesitate to hit me up.
 Always primed and ready.

 ### Skills